The Scenario

 inventing urgency

-Invented pressure tells your audience you don't understand their environment.
-Worse, it trains them to tune you out.
+'Act now or get left behind.'
+Invented pressure tells your audience you don't understand their environment, and trains them to tune you out.

 OPERATING MODEL